-I pay my tribute to them, my parents, on their sixty-second wedding anniversary.-Glenn Elmore grand-parents of my own children; I feel therefore their lives have touched closely ours.
+I pay my tribute to them, my parents, on their sixty-second wedding anniversary.-Glenn Elmore

+(The worthy subjects of this tribute are Brother and Sister Joe Elmore, 408 "K" St., N. W., Ardmore, Okla.
+It has been my pleasure to be a partaker of their home blessings along the way, and such will always be held in fondest memory.
+Long before I knew them, they were working with and worshipping with the people who were in later years to become the maternal grand-parents of my own children; I feel therefore their lives have touched closely ours.
 Their children, all Christians, who "arise to call them blessed" are J. D., an elder in the Healdton, Okla. congregation; Glenn, the author of this tribute; Johnny, an evangelist who preaches all over our land; Eva Tate; Vera Morris and Floye Elmore.
 Willie died in her teens.
 Sixty-two years-what an example these two are in a world of divorce and broken-homes!
 May their kind increase more and more.-Don McCord)